ramanp069/capstone-part-4/README.md

 Objective: The goal of this project is to create a dynamic and engaging platform for Pokemon enthusiasts.
 The platform will display information about various Pokemon, their stats, abilities, evolutions, types, and much more.
 Users will be able to search for specific Pokemon, filter by type or generation, and learn about each Pokemon's characteristics through rich, interactive content.

-Target Audience:

-Pokemon fans of all ages (Casual gamers, Competitive players, Collectors, etc.)
-People looking to learn more about the different Pokemon, their abilities, and stats.
-Core Features:

 Search Functionality: Allow users to search for specific Pokemon by name, type, or generation.
 Pokemon Information: Display stats such as type, abilities, evolution chains, and moves.
 Responsive Design: Ensure the platform works smoothly on both desktop and mobile devices.
 Favorites: Users can add Pokemon to their favorites for quick access.
 Interactive Elements: Integration of animated gifs, videos, or battle simulations for engaging content.

 2. Mockup Overview:
 Mockups are a key visual tool that shows how the final interface will look.
 Below are some mockup components: